Kubeinit/kubeinit/docs/src/usage.rst

 The following example command will deploy a multi-master OKD 4.5 cluster with 1 worker node in a single command and in approximately 30 minutes.

-.. note::  All the commands must be executed from the project's root directory.

 .. code-block:: console